zachcheatham/ha-lighting-manager/README.md

 | Parameter | Description |
 |-----------|-------------|
 | entity_id | Entity ID of scene to be inserted. |
+| layer_id | Layer ID.
+Used when removing or overriding layers.
 | priority | Layer priority.
 Higher values will appear before lower. |

 ### lighting_manager.insert_state